ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 You try to overcome them - and find new and new ones!
 Suddenly it appears that your simple task has grown in size for **multiple** times.

+**END REDO**

 ## Welcome to the _fractal trap_!

 Let's explore an imaginary (but quite typical) situation.
-Say you have a "software project": a big pile of code, and some kind of "task tracker" used to plan a work upon this code.
+Say you have a "software project":

+* a big pile of code,
+* and some kind of "task tracker" used to plan a work upon this code.

 At the beginning of a new week you choose a single "task" from this tracker and start to work on it.
 This task has already been "estimated" and split into a simple, straightforward-looking checklist.